yohannesm/music-playlist/README.md

 Next, you can call the app with `sbt run` and then its command line arguments example : `sbt "run mixtape-data.json changes.json output.json" `
 NB: The quote["] is really important because of how command line string is being parsed
+NB2: I made this project with IntelliJ and you can opened it in there for ease of use

 ## changes.json Example explanation
 So I added new songs from id 41 - 50.
 I added new playlists of id 4-8.
 Then, I removed playlist of id 1 and id 6.